 - In situations where the member is assigned to an IPA/medical group or a directly contracted physician, where Blue Shield Promise assumes the risk for providing specialty pharmaceuticals, physicians must obtain a prior authorization approval from the health plan regardless of whether they utilize office stock, refer patient to a home infusion provider, direct the member to an outpatient facility for administration or require the services of a specialty pharmacy vendor. - 2.
 Physicians who plan to prescribe a specialty pharmaceutical will submit a prior authorization request to the Blue Shield Promise Pharmacy Department.
-Physicians may obtain a prior authorization form by calling the Blue Shield Promise.
-The completed prior authorization form should be faxed to (866) 712-2731.
+Physicians may obtain a prior authorization form by calling the Blue Shield Promise Pharmacy Department. - 3.
 The Blue Shield Promise Pharmacy Department will review the submitted request.
-All determinations will be based on the Blue Shield Promise prior authorization guidelines, step therapy, site of service requirements and nationally accepted evidence-based guidelines. - 3.
+All determinations will be based on the Blue Shield Promise prior authorization guidelines, step therapy, site of service requirements and nationally accepted evidence-based guidelines. - 4.
 If additional information is needed to make a final determination, the Pharmacy Department will send a request to the prescribing physician or the primary care physician.
-Pharmacy personnel will adhere to the HIPAA minimum necessary information requirements. - 4.
-If the prior authorization request is approved the Blue Shield Promise Pharmacy Department will enter a prior authorization override that permits the processing of the prescription drug claim under the medical benefit. - 5.
+Pharmacy personnel will adhere to the HIPAA minimum necessary information requirements. - 5.
+If the prior authorization request is approved the Blue Shield Promise Pharmacy Department will enter a prior authorization override that permits the processing of the prescription drug claim under the medical benefit. - 6.
 The Blue Shield Promise Pharmacy Department will notify the provider, member, and the specialty pharmacy in writing of the medication approval.
 Letters of approval will be mailed to the Blue Shield Promise member and a copy will be faxed to the provider.
-The servicing provider or specialty pharmacy will receive a faxed copy of the approved prior authorization form. - 6.
-If the prior authorization request is modified or denied, the Blue Shield Promise Pharmacy Department will notify the member and the physician in writing. - 7.
+The specialty pharmacy will receive a faxed copy of the approved prior authorization form. - 7.
+If the prior authorization request is modified or denied, the Blue Shield Promise Pharmacy Department will notify the member and the physician in writing. - 8.
 All denials based on insufficient medical necessity will reference the appropriate guidelines utilized when evaluating the prior authorization request.
 For denials based on treatment of a condition that is not a covered benefit, the denial letter will reference the applicable state or federal regulation.